Close

 Essential Entry Requirements

-• Passport validity: Minimum 6 months from entry date
+• Passport validity: Minimum 6 months from the date of entry into Saudi Arabia

-• Blank pages: At least 2 empty visa pages required
+• Blank pages: At least 2 empty pages required for stamping purposes

 • Diplomatic passports: May have different requirements - verify with Saudi embassy